rubensworks/article-ldtraversal-security-short/content/introduction.md

 which is typically done using [SPARQL endpoints](cite:cites spec:sparqlprot).
 Such endpoints act as *centralized* repositories for Knowledge Graphs, which can lead to scalability issues, or even privacy and legal issues when they capture personal data.
-Initiatives such as [Solid](cite:cites solid) propose a radical *decentralization* of Knowledge Graphs across *personal data pods*.
+Initiatives such as [Solid](cite:cites solid) propose a radical *decentralization* of Knowledge Graphs across *personal data vaults*.
-Such data pods are built upon the concepts of [Linked Data](cite:cites linkeddata), where documents are linked to each other, and more information about certain things can be found by dereferencing links via the *follow-your-nose principle*.
+Such data vaults are built upon the concepts of [Linked Data](cite:cites linkeddata), where documents are linked to each other, and more information about certain things can be found by dereferencing links via the *follow-your-nose principle*.
 This decentralization of information leads to difficulties for query execution, since no single endpoint can be consulted for resolving queries.